sean-olson/build-tool-es6-rollup-babel/README.md

 # ES6 Rollup Build Tool
-This tool provides a simple build tool for development in native JS.
+This tool provides a simple build tool for native JS development.
 Support for Sass is also supported, along with a lite server to aid development.

 **NON-CAUTION:** npm will provide a vulnerability on install.
 Don't panic.
 These warnings are linked to two dev dependencies, *watch-cli* and *lite-server*, and have no impact on your completed project.